Brainhack-Proceedings-2015/Hernandez-AMX-DogVest/brainhack-report.md

 notice that the data reflects the position of the tail but its resolution depended on the position of the electrode.

-The data acquire from the free movement condition was affected by the movement and didn’t seem reliable for testing.
+The data acquired from the free movement condition was affected by the movement and didn’t seem reliable for testing.

 # Conclusions